MajickTek/hesperus2/README.md

 A fully-working 3D map editor (in Java) and level compilation toolchain (in C++), and a part-finished 3D game engine (in C++).
 Early development was done in the hesperus project and ported to CMake to form hesperus2.

 # Our Stuff
-Some of these tools are compatible with Quake 1/VALVE's GoldSrc Engine.

-These tools are:

-hcsg

-hbsp

-hvis

 Here is a list of all the tools in this toolkit: